Is CBD legal in Ireland?

 It is crucial that you stay far away from health or medicinal product claims.
 On top of this, you have to make sure that CBD oil is produced from hemp and not marijuana and that it is extracted in a way that is permitted by the EU.

 All this means that CBD products are in a grey area right now and you have to properly prepare before starting your business or buying CBD oil.
-Generally speaking, CBD oil is legal, as long as it has less than 0.2% THC and is not labelled as a health product.
+Generally speaking, CBD oil is legal, as long as it has less than 0.2% THC and is not labeled as a health product.

 The Future of CBD in Ireland